Competition rules 2025

 Live Selection Rounds:

-Applicants will select their preferred location for the live selection rounds from the following options:
+From the videos submissions, the jury selects 12 pianists to compete in the Live Selection Rounds for each locations.
+Applicants may select their preferred location for the live selection rounds when they submit their videos from the following options:

-Following the preliminary round, the jury will select 48 pianists in total (12 from each live selection round).
-Each live selection round will advance 3 pianists to the New York semi-final, which will take place on October 1, 2025.
+Each live selection location will advance 3 pianists to the New York semi-final, which will take place on October 1-2, 2025 at DiMenna Center in New York City.

 Semi-Final & Final Round:

-In both the live selection rounds and the New York semi-final, advancing competitors will perform a 30-minute solo repertoire.
+In both the live selection rounds and the New York semi-final, advancing competitors will perform a 30-minute solo repertoire, with a similar repertoire to the original video and pre selection rounds.

 The four finalists will be selected to perform with the Orchestra of St. Luke’s at the Grand Final on October 3, 2025, at Stern Auditorium / Perelman Stage at Carnegie Hall.